About this listing

 Situated on seven acres of rock-walled land, the house is nestled within a set of giant moss-covered prehistoric boulders.
 The grounds are left wild, providing sanctuary to a wealth of local life.

 Located by the Mohonk nature preserve, there are wonderful hiking trails and lakes to explore nearby, whilst Hudson, Woodstock and New Paltz are in easy reach for food and diversion.
-Closer by, Stone Ridge has a great market for groceries, and Rosendale has Market Market for friendly dinners with local performers and artists.
+Closer by, Stone Ridge has Emmanuel's, a great market for groceries, and Rosendale has a small art house cinema, and High Falls a number of cafes and bars.
 Easy to get to from NYC, it's however very hard to leave The Rubber House, and a great place to spend quality time with those near and dear.
 Friends seem to always be passing by on their way from Greenpoint to Nolita, or London to LA.
 It's a perfect retreat, with space to entertain in style.

 The heart of the house is the vaulted glass chef's kitchen, open to the dining and living room, where Hella Jongerius's Polder sofa faces a fireplace and library to form a welcoming nook surrounded by floor to ceiling windows.
 A corridor - off which is a downstairs half bath - leads to the adjoining studio building.
 With sprung wooden floors, 20 foot skylit ceilings and a wall of dance mirrors and a barre, it's large enough to shoot a fashion story, practice yoga, rehearse a band or of course choreograph in.
 A daybed provides extra space for guests in the studio, or a comfy spot to watch films projected on the wall.